ioam/topographica/models/stevens.jn13/jn13_figures/templates/README.rst

   types of placeholder where dynamic assets may be inserted: raster links, SVG links and text replacement:

   - Raster links are standard non-embedded raster images using relative file path.
 For instance, an image with a URL link to ``./L_pref.png`` will have that file embedded once the file is available and the template is applied.
   - SVG links indicate relative paths to SVG subfigures which will be embedded once the template is applied.
 This is achieved by setting the Inkscape label on empty SVG rectangles (Right click => Object Properties => Label).
 For instance, a rectangle with ``./L/L.svg`` as a label will have that SVG embedded within the rectangle bounds when the template is applied.
   - Text replacement allows SVG text to be set dynamically.
-For instance, in the ``fig06_09.svg`` template, the label ``[Model-Name]`` is replaced with the appropriate model dynamically.
+For instance, in the ``fig06_09.svg`` template, the label ``[Model-Name]`` is replaced with the appropriate model name dynamically.
 Note that the text replacement algorithm is very simple - unique identifiers must be used for replacement.